kvbc/roket/docs/intro.md

 - Plugin API? or maybe just middlewares?
 - Queue NetEvent server call to player(s?) so that they dont miss the event
 - maybe provide support for some other libs to wrap and speed up Roket
+- make services not reload everytime they are required but persist in store

 ---